 Imagine a dense network of dual-mission HF radars costing $300/node.
 PiRadar costs 95% less than contemporary radar nodes using the latest COTS SDR technology.
 Idea, science case, mathematical prototyping and measurements by Juha Vierinen.
-Red Pitaya and Raspberry Pi prototype and August 2017 Solar Eclipse deployment by Michael Hirsch.
+Red Pitaya and Raspberry Pi prototype and August 2017 Solar Eclipse deployment.

 - improving ionospheric models via measurements as an alternative or complement to GNSS TEC measurements